srahman77/databrics/Delta Lake/DeltaLake notes.md

 # Optimize:
 * Bin-packing optimization is idempotent, meaning that if it is run twice on the same dataset, the second run has no effect.
 * Bin-packing aims to produce evenly-balanced data files with respect to their size on disk, but not necessarily number of tuples per file.
-However, the two measures are most often correlated.
+However, the two measures are most often correlated. (on the other hand, Z-ordering aims to produce evenly-balanced data files with respect to the number of tuples, but not necessarily data size on disk)
 * Optimize type : Bin-packing and Z-ordering. ( Bin Packing is defined as the placement of a set of different-sized items into identical bins so that the number of bins used is minimized)

 # Liquid Clustering: